knative/client/docs/cmd/kn_eventtype_create.md

   -b, --broker string      Cloud Event Broker.
 This flag is added for the convenience, since Eventing v1beta2 brokers as represented as KReference type.
   -h, --help               help for create
   -n, --namespace string   Specify the namespace to operate in.
   -r, --reference string   Addressable Reference producing events.
 You can specify a broker, channel, or fully qualified GroupVersionResource (GVR).
 Examples: 'reference broker:nest' for a broker 'nest', 'reference channel:pipe' for a channel 'pipe', 'reference special.eventing.dev/v1alpha1/channels:pipe' for GroupVersionResource of v1alpha1 'pipe'.
-NOTE: GVR requires resource in lower case plural form.
-The inputs are sanitized internally, in case of 'resource not found' error it may help to double check the input.
       --source string      Cloud Event source
   -t, --type string        Cloud Event type
 ```